Slamy/Wiki_MiSTer/Configuration-Files.md

 ### recents
-Set to 1 to enable showing recently played games when selecting a ROM to load.
-Once enabled, you can press the `Select` button in a core menu to show the recently loaded files.
+Set to 1 to enable showing recently played games.
+Once enabled, you can press the `Select` button in a core menu to show a list of recently loaded files.

 (Note: using this mode increases writes to SD card, which may increase wear over the long term)